typedb/typedb/docs/pages/academy/2-GRAQL/3-insert-delete-queries.md

 ```
 You should see a big red box warning you that you cannot run insert queries into the dashboard.
 The reason for this is that the dashboard is an application independent of the main Grakn engine and that you could expose as a web interface if you so desired.
 And you definitely would not want to have anybody visiting your website to be able to insert stuff into your graph, would you?

-To insert new data into your knowledge base you need the GRAQL shell.
+To insert new data into your knowledge base you need the Graql shell.
 As you should recall, to start it in the appropriate keyspace, you have to go into the directory `grakn` from the VM terminal and then run `./graql console -k academy`.

 Once you have done that, you can try again the query
 ```graql